formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 a big issue.
 For more info, see [#334](https://github.com/formly-js/angular-formly/issues/334).
 Note, this will be removed in a major release.

+# validateOptions deprecated

+Because angular-formly already has a dependency on `api-check` and this is just a better way to validate your options, you should use this method instead.
+In an effort to simplify things.
+This has been deprecated in favor of the `apiCheck` property.

 # skipNgModelAttrsManipulator moved

 This property has been moved from the `data` property to the `extras` property.